UPDATED OCTOBER 2025

 23-years old | Decatur, Georgiaicon

-Rebecca Carey, 23-years old, was killed by one or more of the five dogs she had rescued that were under her care.
+Rebecca Carey, 23-years old, was killed by one or more rescue dogs.
+The attack occurred inside her residence in the 3400 block of Midway Road.
+Officers initially believed her death was a homicide, DeKalb police spokeswoman Mekka Parish said.
+Dogs were later identified as the culprit.
 Her parents issued a statement after her death, "Upon placing her first abandoned animal in a permanent loving home in 2003, she volunteered countless hours with rescue networks and animal shelters.
 There she did what she loved the most: rescuing animals from untenable situations to find them safe, loving homes."
-At the time of the attack, Carey was caring for two pit bulls, two presa canarios -- one of which she was dog-sitting for her friend Jackie Cira -- and a boxer-mix.
+Carey was caring for five dogs at the time: two pit bulls, two presa canarios -- one of which she was dog sitting for her friend Jackie Cira -- and a boxer-mix.
 Cira discovered her body at her home after Carey failed to show up for work at Alpharetta's Loving Hands Animal Clinic.
 The DeKalb County medical examiner ruled that Carey's death resulted from dog bites.
-It was not determined which (or if all) of the dogs participated in the attack.
-All five dogs were subsequently euthanized. [source citations]
+All five dogs were removed by DeKalb County Animal Control.
+The dogs were later euthanized. [source citations]

 Date of death: August, 12, 2012 Chained: No